1208 - Bilingual Bonus

 - Deputy Heads are responsible for establishing levels of service in official languages and for commitments under the Official Languages Act.
 Deputy Heads decide how official language services are provided within their Department or Agency.

 - Employees in positions that are assigned translation and/or interpreter duties in a particular language in their job descriptions are not eligible for the bilingual bonus for use of the designated language.
 Compensation for this language use is provided through the job evaluation process.
 Examples of these positions include interpreter/translators, legal translators, and clerk interpreters.

-- The Department of Human Resources will provide Deputy Heads with annual reports on employees who are receiving the bilingual bonus.
+- Deputy Heads with annual reports on employees who are receiving the bilingual bonus; and

 - Employees in positions, other than employees assigned duties of translation and interpretation in their job descriptions, required by the Employer to use two or more of the official languages of the NWT shall receive a bilingual bonus of $1,200 per annum.